 “My mother would say to me, ‘Dannel, you have an obligation to leave the world a better place for your having lived in it.’
 She didn’t just say that once—or 20 times—she literally said it to me every day when we were in one another’s presence,” he said.
 “When I was a first year law student and I would call home, she would repeat it on the phone.
 Law was a good preparation for leaving the world a better place for my having lived in it.”

-Malloy, the Connecticut’s 88th governor who recently left office and returned to his alma mater as this semester’s Rappaport Distinguished Visiting Professor, said not enough attorneys are going into public service to realize their obligations.
+Malloy, the Connecticut’s 88th governor who recently left office and returned to his alma mater as this semester’s Jerome Lyle Rappaport Visiting Professor in Law and Public Policy, said not enough attorneys are going into public service to realize their obligations.

 “Legislatures make laws, and there’s a paucity of talent involved in that very difficult line of work.
 We need some of you to say, ‘I will devote some period of time to public service,’” Malloy said.
 “If we don’t produce people in law school who are willing to spend some portion of their life in public service, then we are going to be in even bigger trouble than we are now.”

 A student who had to overcome learning and physical disabilities, Malloy earned both his BA and JD from Boston College and started his career as an Assistant District Attorney in Brooklyn, New York.
 He entered politics in 1995 as the mayor of his hometown, Stamford, Connecticut, a position he held for 14 years.